Overpass

 In Hong Kong, an overpass is built along a street or road, like Hill Road Flyover, to alleviate traffic between two main roads.

-An overpass, called an overbridge or flyover (for a road only) in the United Kingdom and some other Commonwealth countries, is a bridge, road, railway or similar structure that is over another road or railway.
+An overpass, called an overbridge or flyover in the United Kingdom and some other Commonwealth countries, is a bridge, road, railway or similar structure that is over another road or railway.
 An overpass and underpass together form a grade separation.
 Stack interchanges are made up of several overpasses.

 History

 The world's first railroad flyover was constructed in 1843 by the London and Croydon Railway at Norwood Junction railway station to carry its atmospheric railway vehicles over the Brighton Main Line.

 Highway and road

 In North American usage, a flyover is a high-level overpass, built above main overpass lanes, or a bridge built over what had been an at-grade intersection.
 Traffic engineers usually refer to the latter as a grade separation.
 A flyover may also be an extra ramp added to an existing interchange, either replacing an existing cloverleaf loop (or being built in place of one) with a higher, faster ramp that eventually bears left, but may be built as a right or left exit.

 A cloverleaf or partial cloverleaf contains some 270 degree loops, which can slow traffic and can be difficult to construct with multiple lanes.
 Where all such turns are replaced with flyovers (perhaps with some underpasses) only 90 degree turns are needed, and there may be four or more distinct levels of traffic.
 Depending upon design, traffic may flow in all directions at or near open road speeds (when not congested).
 For more examples, see Freeway interchange.